 The main houses face the park.
 Their principal rooms face the interior gardens because the original land plan called for a public hall to be built directly in front of them.
-The garage apartments face a minor street guest units open onto a recessed porch.
+The garage apartments face a minor street residential neighborhood.
+The lots were 3200 square feet, 32' wide and to the south.
+The guest units flank an exterior stair.
+All rooms of the guest units open onto a recessed porch.
 There are interior gardens of at least 1000 square feet.
 Wings along the common property lines address privacy between lots.